Meet Our Staff

 Margery Zarcone was born in Brooklyn.
 She has five sisters and a son, Richard.
 She attended the Wilfred Academy of Beauty in New York City and in 1977 moved to Fair Lawn where she worked as a beautician.
 In 1988 she started working part-time at the Fair Lawn Jewish Center.
 She later became a full-time employee on the custodial staff, rising to become the building manager.

 Marcia Kagedan brings her vast experience in Jewish education to our new Community Hebrew School of Bergen County which began in the fall of 2020.
-The Community Hebrew School represents the joining of the Hebrew Schools of the Fair Lawn Jewish Center/Congregation Bnai Israel and the JCCP/CBT.
+The Community Hebrew School represents the joining of the Hebrew Schools of Congregation B’nai Sholom/Fair Lawn Jewish Center and the JCCP/CBT.

 Marcia has been the Educational Director at the JCCP/CBT for nearly 25 years.
 She has studied Jewish education at Hebrew University in Jerusalem, Jewish Theological Seminary in New York, and Hebrew College in Boston.
 She recently received an honorary doctorate from the Jewish Theological Seminary of America for her outstanding leadership and contributions to Jewish education.